Farmers Insurance: Auto, Home, and Renters

 Farmers offers fantastic discounts for responsible customers that take very little effort.
 They even reward you for simply making payments on time or early.
 Keep even more of your money by opting into convenient electronic payment and document delivery.
 Almost everyone can qualify for these discounts.

-• EFT discount.
+• EFT.
 Set up automatic payments that make an electronic funds transfer (EFT) from your bank account to qualify.

 • ePolicy.
 Enroll in Go Paperless to receive electronic documents.

-• Good payer discount.
+• Good payer.
 Customers with no late fees for the 12 months before their renewal date qualify for the good payer discount.
-Farmers will re-evaluate your discount at renewal.
+Savings are re-evaluated at renewal.
 Not available in California.

-• Pay in full discount.
+• Pay in full.
 Discount applies when you pay your entire premium in full before the new policy term begins.

 Filing a claim is a simple process with Farmers.
 In fact, the company ranks number two on our list for best companies for filing claims.
 You can file either online or by phone at (800) 435-7764.
 Once you submit your request, you’ll receive a claims representative dedicated to your case.
 Afterward, expect the claims process to follow these steps: